Former 'Pregnant Girl' Builds Support To Help Other Teen Moms

 "In that moment, as I watched those two pink lines show up on that test on the counter of my bathroom, [I felt] that I was now in a different category as an individual and as a person," she says, "that I would forever be in that category of someone who had made all the wrong decisions, someone who was not going to be successful."

-In 2010 Lewis founded the group Generation Hope, a nonprofit group that helps teen mothers in the Washington, D.C. metro area with financial assistance and mentoring to help them thrive in college and help their children thrive in kindergarten.
+In 2010, Lewis founded Generation Hope, a nonprofit group that helps teenage mothers in the Washington, D.C., metro area with financial assistance and mentoring to help them thrive in college and help their children thrive in kindergarten.

 "These are the times that we need to rally around mothers, no matter how old they are or how they brought their children into the world," Lewis says.
 "It's not about pairing our students with experts.
 It's about pairing them with cheerleaders, with people who say, 'You can do it — if you have a teething baby at 2 a.m. and you have a midterm the next day, we're going to get through it.
 You can do this.'
 It's about having a village."

 Lewis, who is now in her 40s, was named a CNN Hero in 2014.
-Last year, she was named one of the inaugural awardees of The National Black Voices for Black Justice Fund, in recognition of her work addressing structural and systemic racism in America.
-Hew new memoir called Pregnant Girl.
+Last year, she was named one of the inaugural awardees of the Black Voices for Black Justice Fund in recognition of her work addressing structural and systemic racism in America.
+Her new memoir is called Pregnant Girl: A Story of Teen Motherhood, College, and Creating a Better Future for Young Families.

 On the ways in which teenage girls don't always have control over their bodies